aws/neptune-gremlin-client/README.md

                         .collect(Collectors.toList()));
 ```

 For this solution to work, you now need a process that can identify whenever an instance is added to or removed from the cluster, and which updates the target groups and host-based routing rules accordingly.
-This process should then tag the database instance after it has been regitered with the load balancer.
+This process should then tag the database instance after it has been registered with the load balancer.

-The process you use for detecting cluster changes and updating target groups and rotuing rules is out of scope for this documentation.
-Note, however, that if you are already using an [AWS Lambda proxy](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology) in your application to retrieve cluster topology information, then you already have a source you can poll to discover new instances (i.e. instances that _do not_ have an "alb-status" tag with the value "registered").
+The process you use for detecting cluster changes and updating target groups and routing rules is out of scope for this documentation.
+Note, however, that if you are already using an [AWS Lambda proxy](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology) in your application to retrieve cluster topology information, then you already have a source you can poll to discover new, unregistered instances (i.e. instances that _do not_ have an "alb-status" tag with the value "registered").

 ### Backoff and retry